austinmcconnell/dotfiles/README.md

 - g<C-]>: show all matching tags
 - `<C-t>`: jump to previous position in the tag stack
 - `:tags`: show the contents of the tag stack

-### Quickfix List

-- Scope is the entire project
-- `:copen`: open the quickfix list window
-- `:cclose`: close the quickfix list window
-- `:cnext`: go to the next item on the list
-- `:cprev`: go to the previous item on the list
-- `:cfirst`: go to the first item on the list
-- `:clast`: go to the last item on the list
-- `:cc{num}`: go to the nth item on the list

-### Location List

-- Scope is the current window
-- `:lopen`: open location list window
-- `:lclose`: close location list window
-- `:lnext`: go to the next item on the list
-- `:lprev`: go to the previous item on the list
-- `:lfirst`: go to the first item on the list
-- `:llast`: go to the last item on the list
-- `:ll{num}`: go to the nth item on the list

-### Terminal mode

-- Terminal starts in insert mode
-- `:term`: launch a split\*screen terminal
-- <C-[> or `:sus`: enter terminal-normal mode
-- i: enter insert mode
-- `<C-D>` or exit: close the terminal window

 ### Folds